petedejoy/documentation/v2/clickstream/destinations/amazon-redshift.md

 To create a new user, you'll need to log into the Redshift database directly.
 Here's the SQL command:

 ```
--- create a user named "segment" that Segment will use when connecting to your Redshift cluster.
+-- create a user named "astronomer" that Astronomer will use when connecting to your Redshift cluster.
-CREATE USER segment PASSWORD "<enter password here>";
+CREATE USER astronomer PASSWORD "<enter password here>";

--- allows the "segment" user to create new schemas on the specified database. (this is the name you chose when provisioning your cluster)
+-- allows the "astronomer" user to create new schemas on the specified database. (this is the name you chose when provisioning your cluster)
-GRANT CREATE ON DATABASE "<enter database name here>" TO "segment";
+GRANT CREATE ON DATABASE "<enter database name here>" TO "astronomer";
 ```

 ### Configure Security Groups